vacp2p/rfc-index/waku/standards/core/12/filter.md

 ---

+## Abstract

-`WakuFilter` is a protocol that enables subscribing to messages that a peer receives.
+This specification describes the `12/WAKU2-FILTER` protocol, which enables subscribing to messages that a peer receives.
-This is a more lightweight version of `WakuRelay` specifically designed for bandwidth restricted devices.
+This is a more lightweight version of [11/WAKU2-RELAY](), specifically designed for bandwidth restricted devices.
-This is due to the fact that light nodes subscribe to full-nodes and only receive the messages they desire.
+This is due to the fact that light-nodes subscribe to full-nodes and only receive the messages they desire.

 ## Content filtering